pawap/sentiment19/README.md

 The data-layer will have to be completely reworked in a future release.
 Currently the aggregation-queries extracting the data for the timeline and the popular hashtags features in the frontend are painfully slow.
-They're taking at least 50-90 seconds for the database operations alone on a database of ~50m Tweets (XXXGB).
+They're taking at least 50-90 seconds for the database operations alone on a database of ~50m Tweets (17.9GB).

 ### Logging
 Logs are written to the console by default.
 Logging target is configured in the [logback-spring.xml](src/main/resources/logback-spring.xml)